Abducted: The Mary Stauffer Story (2019 Lifetime)

 On May 16, 1980, the lives of teacher and missionary Mary Stauffer (Alyson Hannigan) and her eight- year-old daughter Beth (Daphne Hoskins), were forever changed when they were held at gunpoint on their way home.
 With their hands bound and forced into the trunk of Mary’s car, the mother and daughter were held captive by the man, Ming Sen Shiue, who Mary later discovered was her former student from 15 years prior, was obsessed with Mary and had been stalking her ever since.
 Enduring torture, rape and numerous threats, Mary turned to her faith to sustain her and her daughter while held in captivity for 53 days, before they were able to finally escape their horrific nightmare.

-The movie starts with a voice over while home video footage of Mary with her husband and daughter.
+The movie starts with a voice-over while home video footage of Mary with her husband and daughter.
 The voiceover talks about dealing with the troubles in our lives.
-Mary Stauffer faced some real troubles, but her faith got her through it.
+Mary Stauffer faced some real difficulties, but her faith got her through it.

 Driving and following the man’s instructions, Mary asks the man why he is doing this.
-She tells him she doesn’t know him and he gets extremely angry.
-He tells her that if she says that again he will kill her and the daughter.
-As he is forcing them into their own trunk a little boy on a bike and his friend rides up and sees what is going on.
-Jason, the little boy is also kidnapped and presumably killed.
+She tells him she doesn’t know him, and he gets irate.
+He tells her that if she says that again, he will kill her and the daughter.
+A little boy and his friend witness the abduction.
+Jason, the little boy, is also kidnapped and presumably killed.
 The man then takes them to a van, abandons their car, and takes them to his house.
 It is there where he locks them in a closet.
-All of this is a gun point, mind you.
+All of this is a gunpoint, mind you.

 The man interrogates Mary.
 He wants to know if she remembers him.
-His name is Ming Sen Shiue and was one of her students in 9th grade math class… 15 years ago.
+His name is Ming Sen Shiue, and he was one of her students in the 9th-grade math class… 15 years ago.
 He is angry about a bad grade he got and says that he was not one of Mary’s favorites.

-Ming take Mary out of the closet and promise to release them tomorrow, as long as Mary does as she is told.
+Ming takes Mary out of the closet and promises to release them tomorrow, as long as Mary does as she is told.
 He leads her to his bedroom and rapes her.
-More voice over from Mary happens and she explains God gave her peace even in her most fearful moments.
-Later, she brings up him raping her and he yells her that she needs to make love to him like she does to her husband.
+More voiceover from Mary happens, and she explains God gave her peace even in her most fearful moments.
+Later, she brings up him raping her, and he tells her that she needs to make love to him as she does to her husband.
 He then goes into detail about what she says during sex and the sounds he makes.
 Mary realizes that he has been stalking her.
 (By breaking into her basement and peeping in the bedroom through the floorboards.)

 Later, Ming throws Mary the most pitiful birthday party.
-They sing a very sad rendition of “Happy Birthday” and eat store bought cake.
-Beth, actually seems to be acclimating and Mary keeps looking for opportunities to give her a leg up on ming.
+They sing a somber rendition of “Happy Birthday” and eat store-bought cake.
+Beth actually seems to be acclimating, and Mary keeps looking for opportunities to give her a leg up on ming.
 Mary tells Ming that she has had better birthdays.

 When the time is right, Mary and Beth pretend to be asleep.
 They don’t understand why Ming is home so early, but then they realize that MING HAS A ROOMMATE.
 It is too late.
 They bang on the floor, but he is listening to music really loud.
 The roommate is his cousin, Brian.
 (Who was away.)
 Ming kicks his cousin out of the house, he can’t

 In the RV and heading to Chicago, Mary spots a cop while they are parked at a gas station.
-Mary is about to call for help when, Ming pulls a gun on her and tells her she will suffer if she tries anything like that again.
+Mary tries to call for help, but Ming pulls a gun on her and tells her she will suffer if she tries anything like that again.
 Once in Chicago, Ming heads off to his conference.
-He tells them that he has bugged the RV and will know if they make any noise.
-He leaves them along and they begin to make their escape.
-Mary cracks open a window and asks some punk skater boys to help her, they think she is joking.
+He lies to them and says that he has bugged the RV and will know if they make any noise.
+He leaves them alone, and they begin to make their escape.
+Mary cracks open a window and asks some punk skater boys to help her; they think she is joking.
 (Insert Sk8ter Boi by Avril Levigne here.)

-Since, they don’t get out.
-Ming thinks they were on their best behavior and gives Beth the privilege of calling her father on Father’s Day.
+Since they don’t get out.
+Ming believes they were on their best behavior and gives Beth the privilege of calling her father on Father’s Day.
 Irv asks Beth if she is alright and wants to talk to the man who took them, but that doesn’t happen.
 He cries.
 His daughter and wife have been missing for 45 days.
-Mary is “touched” or pretending to be touched by Mings kindness.
+Mary is “touched” or pretending to be touched by Ming’s kindness.
 She tells him he has a good heart

-The kindness is short lived when Beth goes to the bathroom alone.
+The goodness is short-lived when Beth goes to the bathroom alone.
 Ming ziplines Mary and Beth together.
 They are out of the closet but now more trapped than ever.

 53 days and 4 mins left in the movie.
-It is time for something to actually happen!!!!
-Mary unhinges the door and yells at Beth that the need to leave.
+It is time for something actually to happen!!!!
+Mary unhinges the door and yells at Beth that the need to go.
 NOW!
 Mary calls the police (on an old Rotary phone.) and tells them the address.
 The police are on the way.